pandas-dev/pandas/doc/source/categorical.rst

     except ValueError as e:
         print("ValueError: " + str(e))

-Appending a level can be done by assigning a levels list longer than the current levels:
+Appending levels can be done by assigning a levels list longer than the current levels:

 .. ipython:: python